 Solve these math puzzles.
 Six pages of Easter illustrations with math facts to solve and color by number.
 Two pages of addition, two pages of subtraction, and mixed digits.
 All numbers are less than 20.

 We hope you have an egg-cellent holiday!
 Stay well.
-Don’t forget throughout the month of April abcteach is offering $20 subscription memberships!
-Subscribe today using the code: ABC2020 to get access to thousands of amazing resources!
-That is only $20 for an entire year!
-This is an automatic renewal, so be sure to take advantage of this months pricing and join today!
+Don’t forget throughout the month of April abcteach is offering annual subscription memberships at a discounted rate!
+Subscribe today using the code: SPRINGSALE to get access to thousands of amazing resources!
+That is only $29.99 for an entire year!
+This is an automatic renewal, so be sure to take advantage of this pricing and join today!

 Written by, Jen Bon